accentsystems/iBKS-SDK-Android/README.md

 4. Compile your project
 ------------------------------------
-Now, you can use all the functions of iBKS-SDK and compile your project.
+Now, compile your project and you are ready for playing with iBKS-SDK.

-We recommend to have a look at “iBKS SDK Sample Project” before start with your own to become familiar with the method calls to iBKS-SDK.
+We recommend to have a look at “iBKS SDK Sample Project” before starting with your own project in order to get used to iBKS-SDK.

 5. Get started with a sample project